weizmannk/EarthOrbitPlan/docs/scenarios/observing_scenarios.rst

 .. admonition:: Overview
    :class: tip

-   Observing scenarios are used to generate quantitative forecasts of gravitational wave (:term:`GW`) network performance by simulating the detection and localization of :term:`GW` events during key science runs :footcite:`2023ApJ...958..158K,2014ApJ...795..105S,2018LRR....21....3A` (e.g., O4, O5).
+   Observing scenarios are used to generate quantitative forecasts of gravitational wave (gravitational-waves) network performance by simulating the detection and localization of gravitational-waves events during key science runs :footcite:`2023ApJ...958..158K,2014ApJ...795..105S,2018LRR....21....3A` (e.g., O4, O5).
    These simulations inform the optimization of observational strategies and the development of future instrumentation, based on population synthesis models and published detector sensitivity data.